Leaflet/Leaflet.Editable/README.md

 The marker used to handle path vertex.
 You will usually interact with a `VertexMarker` instance when listening for events like `editable:vertex:ctrlclick`.

-Those are the public methods you may use.
+Those are its public methods.

 |  method name   |  params | return |                      usage               |
 |----------------|---------|--------|---------------------------------|